BrowserWorks/Waterfox/docs/contributing/Code_Review_FAQ.rst

 A review is focused on a patch's design, implementation, usefulness in fixing a stated problem, and fit within its module.
 A reviewer should be someone with domain expertise in the problem area.
-A reviewer may also utilize other areas of his or her expertise and comment on other possible improvements.
+A reviewer may also utilize other areas of their expertise and comment on other possible improvements.
 There are no inherent limitations on what comments a reviewer might make about improving the code.